hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 # Weighted Tipset Advancement Score

 A weighted tipset advancement score is very similar to a tipset advancement score.
-But instead of adding 1 for each entry that has a greater value, instead add the amount of consensus weight held by that node.
+But instead of adding 1 for each entry that has a greater value, add the amount of consensus weight held by that node.

 ```
 Example